sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_15_embed_sdk/embedding_15_embed_sdk.md

 This avoids the need to manually download and install from the official websites.

-Using VSCode, open a new terminal session:
+Using VSCode, open a terminal session (or use the old session):

 <img src="assets/sdk17.png" width="800"/>